-Recruiting the right employees can be costly and time consuming.
-Why not bump up your chances of attracting the right person by offering a pet-friendly work environment?
-Many professionals are seeking telecommute positions just so they don’t have to abandon their pets everyday.
+Recruiting the right employees can be costly and time-consuming.
+Why not increase your chances of attracting the right person by offering a pet-friendly work environment?
+Many professionals are seeking to telecommute positions just so they don’t have to abandon their pets every day.
 Allowing your employees to bring their pets to work will also reduce your employee turnover rate since such a valuable perk will help outweigh offers from other companies.
 Allowing pets in the office means that employees will stay in the office, reducing your costs and showing your employees that you truly want them as part of your team.

 It is rare for a workplace to be without at least some type of conflict or drama.
-There are many instances where workers feel like they cannot relate to one another or have a hard time feeling empathy do to a lack of shared interests.
-But introduce pets and suddenly everyone has something in common.
-Small things such as smiling at a co-worker’s pet will help your employees feel more connected to one another, and therefore more willing to operate as a team.
+There are many instances where workers feel like they cannot relate to one another or have difficulty feeling empathy due to a lack of shared interests.
+But introduce pets, and suddenly everyone has something in common.
+Small things such as smiling at a co-worker’s pet will help your employees feel more connected to one another and, therefore, more willing to operate as a team.